College of Science and Health > Academics > Occupational Therapy > Graduate Program > Occupational Therapy (MS)

 Our Occupational Therapy degree is the entry-level credential required by the Accreditation Council for Occupational Therapy Education (ACOTE), the accrediting agency for occupational therapy education recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 Our program will also prepare you to pass the national board exam through the National Board for Certification in Occupational Therapy (NBCOT).

-The entry-level occupational therapy master’s degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is
+The entry-level occupational therapy master's degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.